 Nationwide Variable Insurance Trust ("NVIT" or the "Trust") is registered under the Investment Company Act of 1940, as amended (the "1940 Act"), as an open-end management investment company, organized as a statutory trust under the laws of the State of Delaware.
 The Trust has authorized an unlimited number of shares of beneficial interest ("shares"), without par value.
 The Trust currently offers shares to life insurance company separate accounts to fund the benefits payable under variable life insurance policies and variable annuity contracts.
 As of December 31, 2019, the Trust operates sixty-eight (68) separate series, or mutual funds, each with its own objective(s) and investment strategies.
-This report contains the financial statements and financial highlights for the NVIT CardinalsM Conservative Fund (the "Fund"), a series of the Trust.
+This report contains the financial statements and financial highlights for the NVIT DFA Moderate Fund (the "Fund"), a series of the Trust.
 Nationwide Fund Advisors ("NFA") serves as investment adviser to the Fund.
 NFA is a wholly owned subsidiary of Nationwide Financial Services, Inc. ("NFS"), a holding company which is a direct wholly owned subsidiary of Nationwide Corporation.
 Nationwide Corporation, in turn, is owned by Nationwide Mutual Insurance Company and Nationwide Mutual Fire Insurance Company.
-Only separate accounts established by Nationwide Life Insurance Company ("NLIC"), a wholly owned subsidiary of NFS, and Nationwide Life and Annuity Insurance Company, a wholly owned subsidiary of NLIC, hold shares of the Fund.
+Currently, shares of the Fund are held by separate accounts established by Nationwide Life Insurance Company ("NLIC"), a wholly owned subsidiary of NFS, Nationwide Life and Annuity Insurance Company, a wholly owned subsidiary of NLIC, and other unaffiliated insurance companies.

-The Fund operates as a "fund-of-funds," which means that the Fund pursues its objective(s) by allocating its investments primarily among other affiliated series of the Trust and affiliated series of the Nationwide Mutual Funds ("NMF") (together, the "Underlying Funds"), and may have additional investment and concentration risk.
+The Fund operates as a "fund-of-funds," which means that the Fund pursues its objective(s) by allocating its investments primarily among other unaffiliated mutual funds (including exchange traded funds) (together, the "Underlying Funds"), and may have additional investment and concentration risks.
 The Underlying Funds typically invest in stocks, bonds, and other securities.
+Each Underlying Fund is a fund sponsored by Dimensional Fund Advisors LP (the "DFA Underlying Funds").
+The Fund also invests in an unregistered fixed investment contract (the "Nationwide Contract") issued by NLIC.

-The Fund currently offers Class I and Class II shares.
+The Fund currently offers Class II and Class P shares.
 Each share class of the Fund represents interests in the same portfolio of investments of the Fund and the classes are identical except for any differences in distribution or service fees, administrative services fees, class specific expenses, certain voting rights, and class names or designations.